Glossary of Formal Languages and Compilation

 Neighbor tone

-An ornamental note adjacent to a main note, which moves away by one step and then returns (e.g., C-D-C).
+An ornamental note adjacent to a main note, which moves away by one step and then returns to it (e.g., C-D-C).

 → See M4